 - Transaldolase: step 7

-- The steps of the oxidative phase of the pentose phosphate pathway
+- Steps of the oxidative phase of the pentose phosphate pathway

 - Regulation of the pentose phosphate pathway